 EVERY DAY, on Vancouver Island alone, 32 soccer fields (~ 85 acres) of old-growth temperate rainforest – representing the last 1% of these rare, irreplaceable and internationally significant forests – are logged.

-In a downward spiraling climate and biodiversity crisis, which threatens the future of all life on Earth, this situation calls for widespread non-violent direct action.
+In a downward spiraling climate and biodiversity crisis, which threatens the future of all life on Earth, this situation calls for widespread and immediate change.

 We are organized by 100% volunteer labor and spontaneous, community-driven mobilization

 We seek mutually respectful alliances between Indigenous and non-Indigenous forest defenders to protect lands which have never been ceded or surrendered.
 Sovereign Nations have stewarded this land since time immemorial but much of this land has been destroyed by generations of colonial/capitalist resource exploitation and abuse.

 Your help is needed!